 - 4-1.
 GENERAL.
 Training exercises are used to train and practice personnel in the performance of collective tasks.
-This MTP has two types of exercises: FTX and STX.
+The two types of exercises in this MTP are FTX and STX.
 These exercises assist you in developing, sustaining, and evaluating the unit's mission proficiency.
 This MTP has one FTX and six STXs (see Table 4-1). - 4-2.
 FIELD TRAINING EXERCISE.
 The FTX provides a training method for the unit to train its critical wartime mission.
 This FTX also provides a logical sequence for the performance of tasks previously trained in the STXs. - 4-3.
 SITUATIONAL TRAINING EXERCISE.
 The STX is a short, scenario-driven, mission-oriented tactical exercise used to train a group of closely related collective tasks.
-The unit commander may modify this STX based on local METT-TC and available personnel and equipment.
+The unit commander may modify this STX based on local METT-T and available personnel and equipment.
 The STX provides the information for training personnel to perform the missions that make up the overall critical wartime mission.
 The STX performs the following functions: - a.
 Provides repetitive training on the missions. - b.
 Allows training to focus on identified weaknesses. - c.
 Allows the unit to practice the mission before the critical wartime mission. - d.
 Saves time by providing a majority of the information needed to develop a method for training. - 4-4.
 SAFETY.
-During any training exercise, soldiers and leaders must be safety conscious.
+Soldiers and leaders, during any training exercise, must be safety conscious.
 Evaluators and trainers have the responsibility to ensure that all training is conducted within established safety constraints.
-Prior to each exercise, all personnel will be briefed on specific safety measures that are to be taken during execution.
+All personnel, prior to each exercise, will be briefed on specific safety measures that are to be taken during execution.